Hylley/3Dino/README.md

 # 🔨 Installation

 ### Prerequisites
 - Latest verison of Unity (can be downloaded from [here](https://unity3d.com/get-unity/download)).
 This game was made using Unity 2021.3.20f1 LTS.
 - The game was tested only on Windows.
 But one should be able to port it to other platforms too.

 ### New Project

-Clone the repository using Git or downloading it.
+Clone the repository via `git clone https://github.com/Hylley/3Dino.git` or downloading it.
 Open with the same version of Unity as the project was made (or recent).
 Do your stuff!

+### Build
+Add all the necessary scenes in the build window (first the "Menu" and next the "Game") and you're ready to go.

 # 💲 Credits, cuz some people need to pay their bills.
 | Element of the game                 | Credits                                                                                    |